All roads lead to Madrid

 The rooms are quite small but clean and comfortable.
 The breakfast is okay and staff is friendly.

-Madrid is a big city with big city problems.
+- Madrid is a big city with big city problems.
 My mobile phone got stolen.
 Although I have experienced several attempts, never before have I been successfully pick pocketed.
 I have no idea how they did it.
+So be careful.

 Foto Madrid Torres Pixabay